 Talk to your teen early about the dangers of drugs and alcohol — sooner than you’d probably prefer.

 Possibly, the most alarming aspect of alcohol and drug use among teens is its effect on brain development.

 Which part of the brain develops last in adolescence?

+The prefrontal cortex.
+The prefrontal cortex manages the production of gamma-aminobutyric acid (GABA).
+This brain chemical dictates levels of dopamine and serotonin which both work together to regulate mood.
+It just so happens that the majority of substances (especially alcohol) target the GABA neurotransmitter.
 When the reward center is activated by this mood-elevating neurotransmitter, the body will equate positive results with the substance that triggered it.
 This spike may lead to compulsive behaviors that cause further dopamine surges in the case of intoxicating drugs, whether prescription or recreational.
+The bottom line:

 Alcohol and drug use confuses mood-regulating chemicals which, in adolescence, have yet to be fully developed.